 In the early days, LCL cargo was originally unloaded outdoors direct at the dock into customers’ vehicles.

-South Dock Road is a region which connects the Downtown and airport area to Five Cays and South Dock.
-Much of this road and adjacent land supports industrial sites, yet the south-western section is home to residences and some accesses to the beautiful Chalk Sound lagoon.
+South Dock Road is a region that connects the Downtown and airport area to Five Cays and South Dock.
+Much of this road and adjacent land supports industrial sites, yet the southwestern section is home to residences and some accesses to the beautiful Chalk Sound lagoon.